Generalized Snell's law and Maxwell equations

 \section{Introduction}

-Maxwell's equations are well understood in the classical sense, but when dealing with discontinuous fields across a surface, it is often convenient to analyze them in the sense of generalized functions (or distributions).
-The purpose of this paper is to explore Maxwell's equations in a distributional sense and derive the boundary conditions at interfaces for current densities and charge densities that are measures concentrated on the interface.
-The second part of the paper focuses on metasurfaces, which are extremely thin interfaces containing nano materials that can steer light in unusual ways.
-The use of metasurfaces for controlling beam shaping applications is a flourishing field of research with numerous applications.
-At the basis of this is the generalized Snell law of refraction and reflection explaining how beams propagate across metasurfaces.
-It was introduced in \cite{gaburrocapasso:generalizedsnelllaw2011} and \cite{aietacapasso2012} for planar metasurfaces.
-The formulation of the law involves a function defined in a small neighborhood of the metasurface called the phase discontinuity, and it is further discussed in \cite{capasso-yu:2014}.
-A rigorous mathematical derivation of the law for non planar geometries was first obtained using wave fronts in \cite[Sect.
-3]{Gutierrez:17} and later on using the Fermat principle of minimum action in \cite[Sect.
+Metasurfaces or metalenses are ultra-thin layers built with nano-materials that can steer light in unconventional ways.
+In beam shaping, the subject of metasurfaces is a rapidly growing area of research with diverse practical applications.
+Central to this field is the generalized Snell's law of refraction and reflection, which explains how beams propagate across metasurfaces.
+The law was introduced in the influential works \cite{gaburrocapasso:generalizedsnelllaw2011} and \cite{aietacapasso2012} for planar geometries.
+Its formulation involves a function defined in a small neighborhood of the metasurface, called the phase discontinuity, and is further discussed in \cite{capasso-yu:2014}.
+A rigorous mathematical derivation of the law for non-planar geometries was first obtained using wave fronts in \cite[Sect.
+3]{Gutierrez:17} and later by applying the Fermat principle of least action in \cite[Sect.
 2]{GUTIERREZ2021102134}.
-These two papers also show the existence of phase discontinuities for various geometric configurations.
+These works also demonstrate the existence of phase discontinuities for various geometric configurations and multiple applications.

-The purpose of this paper is to obtain the generalized Snell law using Maxwell equations by representing the transmitted electric field as a nonlinear wave, that is, to model the transmitted field as a perturbation of a plane wave involving the phase discontinuity and having the form \eqref{eq:proposed form of the electric field}.
-The generalized Snell law is then deduced from the boundary conditions for the Maxwell system obtained in Theorem \ref{thm:general boundary conditions for Maxwell equations}, and explicitly stated by equation \eqref{eq:generalized snell law}.
-Since the electric field must satisfy the Maxwell system this translates into conditions on the phase discontinuity and the current density.

-We refer the reader to \cite{rousseaufelbacq2020} and \cite{Schake:22} for recent developments concerning the generalized Snell law and its various interpretations and applications.